galaxyproject/training-material/topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md

 ## Get data

 We've provided you with experimental data to analyse from a mouse dataset of fetal growth restriction {% cite Bacon2018 %}.
 This is the full dataset generated from [this tutorial]({% link topics/single-cell/tutorials/scrna-case_alevin-combine-datasets/tutorial.md %}) if you used the full FASTQ files rather than the subsampled ones (see the [study in Single Cell Expression Atlas](https://www.ebi.ac.uk/gxa/sc/experiments/E-MTAB-6945/results/tsne) and the [project submission](https://www.ebi.ac.uk/arrayexpress/experiments/E-MTAB-6945/)).
-You can find this dataset in this [input history](https://usegalaxy.eu/u/wendi.bacon.training/h/cs3-answerkey) or download from Zenodo below.
+You can find this dataset in this [input history](https://usegalaxy.eu/u/j.jakiela/h/filter-plot-explore-tutorial-input) or download from Zenodo below.

 You can access the data for this tutorial in multiple ways:

-1. **Your own history** - If you're feeling confident that you successfully ran a workflow on all 7 samples from the previous tutorial, and that your resulting 7 AnnData objects look right (you can compare with the [answer key history](https://usegalaxy.eu/u/wendi.bacon.training/h/cs2combining-datasets-after-pre-processing---input-1)), then you can use those!
-To avoid a million-line history, I recommend dragging the resultant datasets into a fresh history
+1. **Your own history** - If you're feeling confident that you successfully ran a workflow on all 7 samples from the previous tutorial, and that your resulting 7 AnnData objects look right (you can compare with the [answer key history](https://usegalaxy.eu/u/j.jakiela/h/all-total-samples-processed-after-alevin-into-single-object)), then you can use those!
+Be careful, in the previous tutorials we worked on downsampled datasets, but here we start with the object containing total data from all the samples!
+To avoid a million-line history, I recommend dragging the resultant datasets into a fresh history:

    {% snippet faqs/galaxy/histories_copy_dataset.md %}

-2. **Importing from a history** - You can import [this history](https://usegalaxy.eu/u/wendi.bacon.training/h/cs3-answerkey)
+2. **Importing from a history** - You can import [this history](https://usegalaxy.eu/u/j.jakiela/h/filter-plot-explore-tutorial-input)

    {% snippet faqs/galaxy/histories_import.md %}